redcic75/tourmagne-gpx-comparator/readme.md

   - => Comes from external libs fast-xml-parser & calculateClosest (while loop executed 1_000_000 times)

 ## To do
+- Optimize performance by using the hypothesis that points are really close together in `calculateClosest` method
 - Check timestamps presence before calculating kpis
 - Create personalized Error classes
 - Get rid of global variables in indexWeb.js ?